Garage Gym Ideas 2016 – Ultimate Home Gym Design

 Finally, we have our non-specialty stores.
 You can order basically anything online at Amazon and typically for a much better price than the specialty stores.
 The benefit of purchasing through Amazon is simply the selection that they have.
 You can basically get any model or brand of any type of equipment through them.

 There are other options but these are the big guys, and typically they will have the best combination of affordable prices and quality.
-I will go more into detail about the other vendors in some of the more specific equipment guides.
+I will go more into detail about the other vendors and commercial gym equipment brands in some of the more specific equipment guides.
 Certain parts of your gym will require products that the above vendors may not sell or specialize in.

 I hope you enjoyed this article and would love to know if it helped in any way.
 Leave a comment with any questions or general criticism/out of date information.
 Please share the article on any social network if you enjoyed it what so ever.
 Good luck on your future workout cave!